Medical students cannot take industrial action

 Medical students can show support for industrial action by visiting a picket line

-You are free to visit a picket line to show your support.
-You can visit the picket to provide logistical support (like bringing food and refreshments) in your own time and when you are not supposed to be attending your placement.
+Supporting striking resident doctors is crucial to the success of their negotiations.
+Medical students can, when not on duty, visit a picket line to provide logistical support (like bringing food and refreshments) in your own time (though you are unable to participate in a picket line) and when you are not supposed to be attending your placement.
 You can also share your personal support for any industrial action via social media or by joining a demonstration.
-While you are free to discuss industrial action with colleagues you should not use your time on placement to lobby or actively encourage or discourage them from participating in action.
+Demonstrating could include standing outside a hospital with placards or banners showing support for striking doctors.

 Medical students on clinical placements cannot be asked to fulfil the role of a resident doctor during strike action